 A network of support - You will feel so much better if you can vent, talk about a difficult experience or get advice from other birth professionals.
 A little venting goes a long way.
 Be sure to listen when your fellow colleagues need that support as well, and share your positive stories too!

-A more equal exchange of value - A long, difficult birth that you do for free or only profit a small amount after expenses is not an equal exchange of energy/value.
-Would it feel more equal if your profit was $650 after expenses?
+A more equal exchange of value - A long, difficult birth or difficult clients where you only profit a small amount after expenses is not an equal exchange of energy/value.
+What profit amount would feel more equal and make these difficult situations less draining?
 Would earning more (or bartering for more services) help balance out the tremendous amount of time, energy and heart that you put into your job?

-Manage your time efficiently - When possible, carve out a few days per week (or an hour or two per day) that is strictly for your birth services and then use the rest of your time for your other responsibilities (spouse, children, other work, etc.).
-It is hard enough to be on call for births 24/7, but you don't need to constantly deal with tasks that could be limited to more suitable hours.
-Schedule prenatals, postpartum follow-ups, or phone calls for this time.
-Only return clients emails during this time.
-Your clients won’t mind if you email them recommendations for pediatricians in the morning instead of at 11 pm when they send you their request.
+Manage your time efficiently - When possible, carve out work time that is strictly for your birth services and then use the rest of your time for your other responsibilities (spouse, children, other work, etc.).
+Schedule classes, appointments, or phone calls for this time.
+Only return clients emails/texts/calls during this time.
+Your clients won’t mind if you reply to them with recommendations for pediatricians in the morning instead of at 11 pm when they send you their request.
 Setting up time management boundaries will have you feeling less stretched and more focused on your family or other responsibilities (rather than constantly feeling like you “work, work, work”).

 Resources at your fingertips - Make and keep an updated list of resources for common topics you encounter with clients and a list of contact information for professionals you recommend.
-Plumtree Baby has online resources with links to our references (and additional resources will be included in our soon to be released curriculum).
+Plumtree Baby has online resources with links to our references.
 Having resources at your fingertips will save you a lot of time searching for the same information over and over again.

 Stay organized - There are some easy ways to manage client information and paperwork.
-YourDoulaBiz.com offers a online tool for client management, or you can use other electronic resources to track clients, accept payments, view birth plans, etc. Spend time updating your records each week during your designated work hours.
+Find an online tool for client management that is easy to use and helps keep track of your schedule, manage clients, accept payments, etc. If you are keeping medical records, be sure to use a HIPPA compliant app.
+Spend time updating your records each week during your designated work hours.

-We hope this post helps you realize you are not alone, this happens to everyone at some point or another.
+We hope this article helps you realize you are not alone and this happens to everyone at some point or another.
 You can avoid future burn out or get through it if you are in the thick of it now, and become an even better birth professional.